Collaboration Key to Success in Nigeria, Says Samsung Heavy Industries MD - THISDAYLIVE

 “Before considering operating a business or exploring the opportunities in Nigeria, you should thoroughly research the business environment, regulatory landscape and relevant statutory requirements.
 Finally you should partner with a local company to develop a mutually beneficial relationship based on trust,” he added.

-He stated his strong belief that the business opportunities and potential in Nigeria are significant and urged Korean companies to strongly consider investing in the future of Nigeria.
+He stated his belief that the business opportunities and potential in Nigeria were significant and urged Korean companies to strongly consider investing in the future of Nigeria.

 Jeon shared Samsung’s vision for a future where the combination of Korean capital, technology and expertise, combined with Nigerian talent and energy, presents a mutually beneficial future for both countries.